Tips from Model Agent “X”

 It’s like going to junior college to learn how to become a doctor.

 Doctors do not come out of junior colleges.
-Yeah, doctors do learn some of the basics at a junior college, such as basic English, writing, science, biology.
+Yeah, doctors do learn some of the basics at a junior college, such as basic English, writing, science, and biology.
 But not one single doctor In the entire history of the entire world has ever come out of a 2-year community college.
 It’s a physical impossibility.
 It’s not even allowed by law.

 Modeling schools are the community colleges of the modeling industry.